anic17/Sandbox/README.md

 ## User and computer name spoofing

 Batch sandbox allows you to spoof your username and your computer name by changing this [line](https://github.com/anic17/Sandbox/blob/main/SandBox.bat#L14) to either 0 or 1.
-A random username and computer name will be created which will hide your computer's real information.
+A random username and computer name will be created to hide your computer' real information.